 - Use quality essential oils like frankincense and rosemary oil to help stimulate brain function.

-- Avoid medications and supplements as much as possible.
-Many are linked with early dementia and lowered brain function because they leave toxic residues in the body.
-Let nature be your medicine through whole foods, sunshine, fresh air, and water.
+- Avoid unnecessary medications and supplements as much as possible as they can leave toxic residues in the body.
+Let nature be your medicine through whole foods, sunshine, fresh air, and water etc.

 - Get plenty of sleep every night to ensure your brain has a chance to rest and recover.